 Here in the U.S., we are used to each town, county and state having its own law enforcement agency.
 In many countries, such as Spain, there is instead a large national police force organized and equipped along lines that are more military.
 In Spain in the 1920s, this force was known as the Guardia Civil.
-This force was armed with locally produced versions of the Winchester 1873 and 1892 lever action rifles in .44-40 that needed replacement.

 At the time the preferred sidearm of the Guardia Civil, which was part of the Army, was the M1908 Bergmann and other pistols chambered in 9x23mm Largo.
 Likewise, the Spanish Army’s standard rifle was the 1893 Mauser.
 Therefore, the government put two and two together and in the arsenal town of Eibar, the Destroyer carbine was born.

 Oviedo cottage gunsmiths, akin to the many popular ‘garage gun builders’ now in the U.S., experimented with many different 9mm bolt action carbines for nearly a decade.
 These early designs used a bolt without locking lugs.
 However, the Gaztanaga Company perfected the design to the point of acceptance.